buttonsrtoys/registrar/ROADMAP.md

     'listenTo<MyModel>(context: context)' did not find an inherited model in the widget tree.
     However, one was found in the registry.
 Did you mean to call 'listenTo<MyModel>()' (without "context")?

+When a registry lookup fails, it would be handy to dump the closest matches.
+E.g., With same type and with different type but same name.

 ## Revisit the 'instance' parameter name?